 The world's population continues to expand and is predicted to increase by more than 40% to surpass 9.5 billion people by 2050.
-Associated with the consequent increased demand for high quality food, including horticultural produce, there will be a disproportionate increase in demand for protein in line with burgeoning numbers in the middle classes of many of the most populous countries such as China, India and Indonesia.
+Associated with the consequent increased demand for food, there will be a disproportionate increase in demand for protein in line with burgeoning numbers in the middle classes of many of the most populous countries such as China, India and Indonesia.
 Filling this protein demand through increased animal production places a disproportionate demand on agricultural production.
 It has been calculated that to meet this requirement, cereal production world-wide will need to increase by 50% by 2050 with almost half this increase being used to feed livestock16.